theNewFlesh/hidebound/sphinx/intro.rst

 ~~~~~~

 Hidebound is oriented towards developers and technically proficient
 users.
-It displays errors in their entirety with the application.
+It displays errors in their entirety within the application.

 .. figure:: resources/screenshots/error.png
    :alt: